next-multilingual/next-multilingual/docs/design-decisions.md

 #### The database

 Some localization use cases might involve a database.
-Imagine for example you are a large e-commerce website and you need to localize the products you sell (could be millions of products) that include names and descriptions.
+Imagine, and you need to localize the products you sell (could be millions of products) that include names and descriptions.
 This type of content typically is stored in a database and will have APIs to perform CRUD operations but also a high performance distribution service to allow other functionalities like search.

 When you need to store your messages in a database, you need to have the right schema to enable tracking of updates on individual strings.
 This allows to detect when content in some locales is more recent than others and can be used to trigger localization requests.
 Those requests are typically triggered using a custom middleware layer adapted to the database schema.
 It's also a good idea to isolate strings in special tables to avoid duplicated content which will also reduce the overall database size and increase performance.
+One additional challenge with databases is that if a same piece of content changes multiple times and triggers multiple localization requests, there is no guarantee that the translation will happen in the same order.
+Making sure not to overwrite content with older translations can be quite tricky and requires extra logic.
+Not to mention sometimes compaction or delaying requests might be required to optimize cost.

+Overall translating a database is complex and should be considered at its own specialized (domain) pipeline.

-##### Overall database localization can be complex, so when should it be used?
+##### When should it be used?

 - The short answers is: only when you have no choice!
 It's easy to avoid storing messages in databases in most common use cases, for example:
   - An API with a small dataset that is self-contained.
 Try storing the messages with the rest of the application and load them in memory to avoid using a database while increasing performance.